busterwood/Caching/README.md

 * you can just specify a `gen0Limit`, but then an the cache will never be cleared, even if it is not used again for a long time
 * you can just specify a `timeToLive` which will let the cache grow to any size but will ensure items not used for "a long time" are evicted
 * you can specify both `gen0Limit` and `halfLife` to combine the attributes of both

+### What is cached?

+`GenerationalCache<TKey, TValue>` remembers the results of all read-though operations, so it records the value for a key or it records that a *key does not have a value*.

 ### Performance and Memory